indicwiki-iiit/Books/data/README.md

-Read thorugh this box for a description on the dataset we've used in this project.
+## Dataset Description

-The dataset contains values corresponding to attributes in English, and also in their translated/transliterated Telugu versions.
+Read thorugh this box for a description on the dataset we've used in this project. <br /> The dataset contains values corresponding to attributes in English, and also in their translated/transliterated Telugu versions.

 Rows x Columns Stats of the Dataset   : 6500 x 79 <br />